 Translating complex, high-parameter immune data from clinical samples into actionable disease insights

-Join our webinar to hear from industry experts as they discuss a variety of topics.
-Hear about advances toward precision medicine through the use of cutting-edge methods and analysing critical patient immune data in response to therapies and disease progression.
+Watch our on-demand webinar to hear about advances toward precision medicine through the use of cutting-edge methods and analysing critical patient immune data in response to therapies and disease progression.

 Session 1 – Immune health: Broad and deep immune profiling to improve patient care

 In this session, Allie Greenplate, PhD, discusses the translation of high- parameter immune profiling and integrated data analysis of clinical samples into quantitative, actionable health information for patient care.

 - Exploring the role of immune health in diagnosing, treating and/or preventing human disease